robertchase/ergaleia/doc/import_by_path.md

 ```

 ## example
-This example is contrived, since there is not reason to dynamically
+This example is contrived, since there is not a reason to dynamically
 load `import_by_path`.
 This might be useful if the function `path`
 is supplied by some means, like a configuration file,
 such that the `path`